open-o11y/docs/cpp-metrics/README.md

 * The SDK source files can be found in sdk/src/metrics.
 * The tests are located in sdk/test/metrics.

+In order to better convey the repository structure there is an embedded image of the directory below.
+This does not include all metrics files but does show where the header, source, and test files are located.

 Screenshot of directory structure (**NOTE: This does NOT include all Metrics API & SDK files):**

 ![Directory Structure 1](../images/dir-structure-1.png)